U.S. Sugar 148: Current excursion service with U.S. Sugar

-In late 2016, USSC CEO Robert H. Buker, Jr. reacquired the No. 148 locomotive and restored it to operating condition for use in excursion service as part of the new Sugar Express tourist passenger train running on the South Central Florida Express main line.
+In late 2016, USSC CEO Robert H. Buker Jr. reacquired the No. 148 locomotive and restored it to operating condition for use in excursion service on the South Central Florida Express (SCFX) main line.
 During the restoration work, which started in early 2017, No. 148 received a lot of fabrication work to its wheelset, crankpins, and bearing boxes.
 Additionally, it was given a new front boiler course and smokebox, which were both completely welded.
 No. 148's cab was equipped with a radio speaker system to allow the engineer and fireman communicating the train dispatcher.
 The locomotive's firebox was also modified to burn recycled vegetable oil instead of bunker C oil.

 In April 2020, after an extensive restoration work with assistance from FMW Solutions, Steam Operations Corporation, and Continental Fabricators Inc, No. 148 moved under its own power for the first time in 43 years.
 It began its first revenue service on that same year of May 28, pulling the last sugarcane train of USSC's 2019–2020 harvest season.
 On October 1, 2020, No. 148 kickstarted USSC's 90th harvest season and was christened with a bottle of champagne by Buker's wife Barbara.
 On December 12, 2020, U.S. Sugar went into partnership with the U.S. Marines and Toys for Tots organization, using No. 148 to haul the annual Santa Express train loaded with toys donated to children in Moore Haven, Clewiston, Belle Glade, and Port Mayaca.
 A year later, No. 148 ran its first Sugar Express public excursion train, the Lake Placid Limited from Clewiston to Lake Placid, Florida and back.